shinkigulati1008/WeatherForecast/README.md

 3. Install the necessary dependencies by running npm install or yarn install.
 4. Start the development server by running npm run dev
 5. Open your browser and navigate to http://localhost:5173 to view the app.
+6. You can register yourself on OpenWeather and get your API and store it in .env file with name "VITE_API_KEY"

 # Technologies Used
 React: A JavaScript library for building user interfaces, particularly single-page applications.